-Responsible social media use by everyone who works for Consensus Health is extremely important.
+Responsible social media use by everyone who works for Consensus is extremely important.
 Your communications on social media should reflect Consensus health in a positive way.
-If you associate yourself with Consensus Health you are required to make it clear that your views are your own and not those of Consensus Health.
-Additionally, employees may not share confidential information about our company, our patients, or our employees.
-Taking photographs or recordings in the workplace, of any patients or staff, of any equipment or offices, is strictly prohibited, and therefore should also not be posted on the internet.
+If you associate yourself with Consensus you are required to make it clear that your views are your own and not those of Consensus.
+Additionally, Covered Individuals may not share confidential information about our company, our patients, or our Covered Individuals.
+Taking photographs or recordings in the workplace, of any patients or staff, of any equipment or offices, without explicit written permission is strictly prohibited, and therefore should also not be posted on the internet.